Jxck/jxck.io/mozaic.fm/episodes/54/monthly-web-201906.md

   - New Fetches
   - Miscellaneous Improvements
   - LTS Support for 1.9 Features
-- *Google to reimplement curl in libcrurl | daniel.haxx.se*
+- *Google to reimplement curl in libcrurl*
   - <https://daniel.haxx.se/blog/2019/06/19/google-to-reimplement-curl-in-libcrurl/>
 - *The State of CSS 2019*
   - <https://2019.stateofcss.com/>